MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/data-sources.md

 | Webtrends (Beta) |No |No |No |No |
 | Zendesk (Beta) |No |No |No |No |

-## List of supported authentication methods for direct query
+## List of supported authentication methods for DirectQuery

-Report server does not support OAuth based authentication for direct query.
+Power BI Report Server does not support OAuth-based authentication for DirectQuery.

 | **Data source** | **Anonymous Authentication** | **Key Authentication** | **Username and Password** | **Windows Authentication** | **Integrated Windows Authentication** |
 | --- | --- | --- | --- | --- | --- |